25 things your restaurant should be posting on Twitter

 Promote upcoming classes and workshops: Classes provide a space for fans to learn about your craft among other fans.
 Do you teach bread-making or how to make dumplings?
 Make sure you promote the heck out of those classes on Twitter.

 Share family meal: You'd think family meal wouldn't be interesting compared to your actual menu, but you'd be surprised.
-Show off what it's like before service by sharing the sights + tastes of family meal.
+Show off what it's like before service by sharing the sights and tastes of family meal.
+This is an opportunity to highlight your amazing staff too.

 Culinary perspective: Your restaurant represents a specific culinary perspective so share that perspective!
-Share what your food represents + why it matters in the larger context of the food industry.
+Share what your food represents and why it matters in the larger context of the food industry.

 Collaborations: Working with other brands that are similar to yours is always fun, so be sure to spread awareness to your collab.
 Collaborations are also a nice way to reach new audiences so take advantage of the opportunity by creating designs and graphics for the collaboration.